Skip to main content

 The net tax collection is the gross revenue net of refunds paid, including adjustments with the Basque provinces and Navarre.
 Moreover, it corresponds, to recording on a cash basis, unlike other items such as recognised rights or taxes for the purpose of National Accounting.

-Likewise, in Table No. 13.
+Also, in Table No. 13.
 Total net tax collection and in Chart No. 14.
 Evolution of tax collection managed by the Tax Agency (Annex), this information is developed.

-As mentioned in the previous section, the main causes of the increase in income in 2022 are both the growth in consumer spending, salaries and pensions, and business profits, as well as the good results of the positive tax returns. annuals that correspond to 2021 tax bases.
-The increase in income could have been greater if it had not been for the impact of the regulatory and management measures (mainly those aimed at moderating the price of electricity), which subtracted 7.2 billion from the collection, and for the acceleration of the pace of realization of returns in the last part of the year (hence the greater increase in homogeneous income).
-Without these two elements, revenues would have grown 3.6 points more.
+As mentioned in the previous section, the main reasons for the increase in income in 2022 are both the growth in consumer spending, wages and pensions, and business profits, as well as the good results of the positive quotas of the annual declarations corresponding to taxable bases of 2021.
+The increase in revenue could have been greater if it were not for the impact of regulatory and management measures (mainly those aimed at moderating the price of electricity), which subtracted €7.2 billion from revenue, and the acceleration of the rate of refunds in the last part of the year (hence the greater increase in homogeneous revenue).
+Without these two elements, revenues would have grown by 3.6 points more.

-Extraordinary income and returns subtracted 1,702 million from the growth in income.
-The majority was concentrated in the Corporate Tax (-2,202 million).
-These are returns derived from judgments (around 1,300 million) and deferred tax assets (DTA).
+Extraordinary income and returns deducted €1.702 billion from revenue growth.
+Most of it was concentrated in Corporate Tax (-2,202 million).
+These are refunds arising from judgments (around 1.3 billion) and deferred tax assets (DTA).
 The figure was offset by the positive impact recorded in VAT, although for the most part these revenues are the opposite response to the extraordinary refunds that were made in 2021.

 1. 3.2.1.
 Evolution of income for Personal Income Tax

 2. 3.2.2.
-Evolution of income from Corporate Tax
+Evolution of corporate tax revenues

 3. 3.2.3.
 Evolution of income for Value Added Tax